-where the final term $p(h{t-1}|v{1:t-1})$ are just the filtered inferences.
+where the final term $p(h{t-1}|v{1:t-1})$ is the filtered result.

-Either way, the likelihood of an output sequence requires only a forward computation (filtering).
-If required, one can also compute the likelihood using, (23.2.20),
+In both approaches the likelihood of an output sequence requires only a forward computation (filtering).
+If required, one can also compute the likelihood using, (23.2.19),